-If you are a victim of any one of the widespread scams listed here on our website, your first priority is to recover your investment.
+If you are a victim of any one of the most common widespread scams listed here on our website, your first priority is to recover your investment.

-Below are some tips on how to spot and avoid just about all typical widespread scams.
+Below are some basic tips on how to spot and avoid all types of widespread scams.

 - A total stranger “cold called” you (i.e., contacted you out of the blue)

 - The caller promises a specific profit by a specific date

 - The caller pressures you by imposing deadlines